 - Promote nursing discipline-specific knowledge that will advance human betterment globally.

-- Facilitate dissemination of nursing knowledge across time.
+- Facilitate accessibility to historic and contemporary nursing knowledge across time.

-- Provide access to links to nursing theory based organizations, conferences, seminal publications and ongoing work in practice, research, education, and health policy.
+- Provide access to links to nursing theory based organizations, conferences, notable and foundational publications, and ongoing work in practice, research, education, and health policy.

 - Foster collaboration among nurse scholars at local, regional, national, and international levels.